Canada, U.S. push toward NAFTA deal by Friday

 The NAFTA deal that is taking shape would likely strengthen North America as a manufacturing base by making it more costly for automakers to import a large share of vehicle parts from outside the region.
 The automotive content provisions, the most contentious topic, could accelerate a shift of parts-making away from China.

-A new chapter governing the digital economy and stronger intellectual property, labour and environmental standards could also work to the benefit of U.S. companies, helping Trump to fulfill his campaign promise of creating more American jobs.
+A new chapter governing the digital economy, along with stronger intellectual property, labor and environmental standards could also work to the benefit of U.S. companies, helping Trump to fulfill his campaign promise of creating more American jobs.

 Trump has set a Friday deadline for the three countries to reach an agreement, which would allow Mexican President Enrique Pena Nieto to sign it before he leaves office at the end of November.
 Under U.S. law, Trump must wait 90 days before signing the pact.